-No idea what I thought the Baldy Boy would do about a snake when he was 300 odd kilometres away but I called anyway.
+No idea what I thought my husband could do about a snake when he was 300 odd kilometres away but I called anyway.
 He tells me to shut the door to the chook house and he’ll sort it out when he gets home.
 So once again I have to get close to the blasted thing while I shut it in to the chook house…. boy am I being brave!

 Then I get on with the rest of the day…School, Dr’s, chemists, blood noses, getting dinner etc etc….
 But every now and then I think I see something black out the corner of my eye.
 Every now and then I am sure I can feel something brush past my legs or slide over my feet.
 Every now and then I want to vomit.

 You see, I don’t like snakes.
 Surely I’ve already said that?

 I can cope with a snake in the zoo.
 I have even held a python.
 I know that it’s not the snake’s fault that our lives collide.
 I know they are just going about their snakey business.
 I also know that they are as scared of me as I am of them.
 We expect there to be snakes where we live, we even expect to come in contact with them, but in the five years we’ve been here this is the first time I’ve come in contact with one…. and I didn’t enjoy it much.

 It’s just this irrational fear that creeps in when I think I, or my family, might be threatened by an unseen snake.
 The idea that the snake is residing somewhere in our back yard really bothers me.
 If it were out in the paddock, then I’d be much happier… but in the backyard, where the kids play, where I hang the washing?
 I’m not dealing very rationally with that idea.